 Weekly drop-in meditation sessions

 These sessions are for everyone.
 They are designed for anyone new to mindfulness as well as those with more experience.
-Each session starts with an opportunity for people to share how they are if they wish, and we then practise some simple meditations.
-There is a different theme each week, such as practising being with our thoughts or emotions, how to deal with living with others or alone, how to find some peace and calm at this particular time.
-It can be a precious opportunity to have a rest, to have time to yourself or to be with others, to discover tools to help you with the current situation, and to relax and unwind.
+Each session includes some simple meditations and we focus on a different theme each week, such as self compassion, non-judging and gratitude.
+We also explore different ways to relate to our thoughts and emotions, or how to find some peace and calm in the midst of difficulties.
+It can be a welcome opportunity to have time to yourself or connect with others, to discover tools to help you with the current situation and to relax and unwind.